jundalisay/sp/content/en/research/galileo/new/day-1.md

 <!-- And here I must relate a circumstance which is worthy of your attention as indeed are all events which happen contrary to expectation, especially when a precautionary measure turns out to be a cause of disaster.   -->

-A large marble column was laid out so that its two ends rested each upon a piece of beam; a little later it occurred to a mechanic that, in order to be doubly sure of its not breaking in the middle by its own weight, it would be wise to lay a third support midway; this seemed to all an excellent idea; but the sequel showed that it was quite the opposite, for not many months passed before the column was found cracked and broken exactly above the new middle support.
+A large marble column was laid out so that its 2 ends rested each on a piece of beam.

+A little later it occurred to a mechanic that, in order to be doubly sure of its not breaking in the middle by its own weight, it would be wise to lay a third support midway.

+This seemed to all an excellent idea.

+But the sequel showed that it was quite the opposite, for not many months passed before the column was found cracked and broken exactly above the new middle support.
 {{< /l >}}